dime-coin/electrum-docs/2fa.rst

 Two Factor Authentication
 =========================

-Electrum offers two-factor authenticated wallets, with a remote server acting to co-sign transactions, adding another level of security in the event of your computer being compromised.
+Electrum-Dime offers two-factor authenticated wallets, with a remote server acting to co-sign transactions, adding another level of security in the event of your computer being compromised.